Our approach to marketing your home.

 3. In-House Promotion

 Coldwell Banker Best Properties licensees have the broad network in the community that works for our seller clients.
-Our new listings quickly are known to our associates, for presentation to their best and most qualified buyers.
+Bethany's new listings quickly are known to her associates, for presentation to their best and most qualified buyers.
 When you list with a large international company like Coldwell Banker you become part of a critical mass in marketing that furthers your marketing goal.

 4. Multiple Listing Service

-We place a new listing in MLS without delay.
-We review it for accuracy and furnish the client a copy.
-We emphasize the importance of taking excellent photos for MLS and other marketing materials and have a professional photographer and graphic design specialist on our team.
-As a past President of Alaska MLS, Inc. I am especially current with marketing opportunities through this important forum.
+Bethany places a new listing in MLS without delay.
+She reviews it for accuracy and furnishes the client a copy.
+She emphasizes the importance of taking excellent photos for MLS and other marketing materials and has a professional photographer and graphic design specialist on the team.

 Coldwell Banker Best Properties installs the sign as soon as the property is listed.
-The sign includes our distinctive Internet and telephone contact information, as well as fliers.
-Whether a prospect browses or phones, we are always easy to reach and quick to respond.
+The sign includes Bethany's distinctive Internet and telephone contact information, as well as fliers.
+Whether a prospect browses or phones, she is always easy to reach and quick to respond.

 6. Information Packages